 Following the lecture, members of the Akhil Bharatiya Vidyarthi Parishad (ABVP), a student organization affiliated with RSS, complained to Central University’s Vice Chancellor, H Venkateshwarlu.
 In addition, Vinod Karuvarakund, a member of the National Monitoring Committee on Education under the Union Ministry of Human Resource Development, complained to the university that Sebastian was “indoctrinating” students by “spewing hatred and poison against the Narendra Modi government.”

 The university’s VC appointed three university staff members to an investigative committee to look into the comments made by Sebastian.
 According to reports, Sebastian did not deny saying the things he was accused of when brought before the investigative committee.
 The administration suspended Sebastian on May 17.
 The New Indian Express reported that Sebastian was suspended on the grounds of Rule 9 of the Central Civil Services Rules, which bars government employees from criticizing the government and its policies.
 In 2018, the central government imposed CCS rules on publicly funded universities; however, following widespread outrage at the limitations the rules placed on academic freedom, clarified that the imposition of the rules was optional, and not mandatory, for universities to impose.

 As of the publication of this report, Sebastian remains suspended from the university.

-Scholars at Risk is concerned about the suspension of a scholar in apparent retaliation for the peaceful exercise of their right to academic freedom.
+Scholars at Risk is concerned about the suspension of a scholar in apparent retaliation for the peaceful exercise of his right to academic freedom.
 University authorities should refrain from retaliating against scholars for the responsible exercise of academic freedom and should protect and promote the same.
 In addition to the harm to the immediate victim, politically motivated suspensions aimed at restricting or retaliating against such academic activity undermine academic freedom, institutional autonomy, and democratic society generally.